sjenis/github-auto-tag/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: something is not working as intended because there is a problem with the code
 title: ''
 labels: bug
 assignees: ''